-Historical Commission members have participated in workshops and training session on historic preservation on a regular basis.
-To be effective, it is essential that the Historical Commission maintain public confidence in its procedures and determinations as well as the confidence of applicants that procedures and determinations are predictable, professional, and fair.
+Historical Commission and Historic Districts Commission members have participated in workshops and training session on historic preservation on a regular basis.
+To be effective, it is essential that the Historical Commission and Historic Districts Commission maintain public confidence in its procedures and determinations as well as the confidence of applicants that procedures and determinations are predictable, professional, and fair.
 It is important that members are qualified and experienced in historic preservation and public processes.
 Communication through public outreach, discussed further below, is key.
 It important is that members continue to commit to participation in training in historic preservation on an ongoing basis as provided by the MHC, Preservation Massachusetts, and other preservation organizations.

-Participate in periodic, ongoing training in historic preservation to enhance the qualifications and experience of members of the Historical Commission.
+Participate in periodic, ongoing training in historic preservation to enhance the qualifications and experience of all members of the Historical Commission and Historic Districts Commission.

-Ongoing action of the Historical Commission.
+Ongoing action of the Historical Commission and Historic Districts Commission.